Edna Maynard Gott Lending Library

-Founded in 1995 honoring Dr. Edna Gott, first woman awarded tenure in the Department of Economics.
+The library was founded in 1995 honoring Dr. Edna Gott, the first woman awarded tenure in the Department of Economics.
 Materials provided by the College of Human Science and Preston F. Gott (1919-2002), Professor Emeritus of Physics.

 The Florence Brown En Avant Club Scholarship is endowed by Professor Preston Gott, Physics Department, in memory of Edna Maynard Gott.
-Edna Maynard Gott was a founding member of the Women's & Gender Studies.
+Edna Maynard Gott was a founding member of the Women's & Gender Studies program at Texas Tech.

 Over the years the library has grown due to generous donations by former Women's Studies Director, Gwen Sorell, and community supporter Kay Cole.